adowneywall/Tutorials/statistics/bayesian/bayesianIntroWithBRMS.md

 *Since prior and posterior are both beliefs about the distribution of fairness of coin, intuition tells us that both should have the same mathematical form.
 Keep this in mind.
 We will come back to it again.*

-### Key Functions - generating prior and posterior distribution
+## 3 Likelihood estimation and generating prior and posterior distribution

 Next, lets continue with the coin flipping example and derive the likelihood function, prior and posterior distributions.